 ZFG ALTHERM Engineering Listed by dragonforce Ransomware Group

 On May 19, 2026, German engineering firm ZFG ALTHERM Engineering GmbH appeared on the leak site of the DragonForce ransomware group.
-The company, which provides specialized planning and consulting for technical building equipment and complex infrastructure projects, had internal files exfiltrated following a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or project-related records were stored in the firm’s systems could be affected.
+The company, which provides specialized planning and consulting for technical building equipment and complex infrastructure projects, is claimed to have had internal files exfiltrated following a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or project-related records were stored in the firm’s systems could be affected.

 Public reporting indicates that DragonForce listed ZFG ALTHERM Engineering on its leak site and claimed to have stolen internal files.
 The firm specializes in high-precision engineering services for technically demanding building projects.
 Available details confirm the incident involved ransomware deployment, data exfiltration, and subsequent public listing.
 No confirmed count of affected individuals or specific data fields has been released, but the nature of an engineering consultancy suggests the presence of client contracts, employee records, contact details, and project documentation.